Bringing Operations Back Home? What to Consider When Reshoring

 - Consider product re-design for reduction in manufacturing process (see Inc.'s article on Cinda b).

-- Investigate supplier options, ability to design with less materials or lower cost options or new technologies/efforts to reuse and reduce scrap or byproducts.
+- Investigate supplier options, ability to design with fewer materials or lower-cost options or new technologies/efforts to reuse and reduce scrap or byproducts.

 - Determine if automation opportunities exist as part of the transition.